Luffier/ladderr/README.md

 - _Technical_: Improved dangerous file extension check (fix for uppercase extensions).
 - _Technical_: Improved how settings keys are named (fix for edge cases).
 - _Technical_: Added automatic settings migration.
+- v0.6.1: Add cross-compatibility version (full qBittorrent v5.x support).

 #### Version 0.5
 - Fix RCE vulnerability.
 - Add unicode support and fix issue with whitespaces.
-- 0.5.1: Fix for paths with depth (relative to the base path).
+- v0.5.1: Fix for paths with depth (relative to the base path).
-- 0.5.2: Fix for paths containing commas.
+- v0.5.2: Fix for paths containing commas.
-- 0.5.3: Fix for certain unicode characters.
+- v0.5.3: Fix for certain unicode characters.
-- 0.5.4: Fix for paths longer than 259 characters.
+- v0.5.4: Fix for paths longer than 259 characters.
-- 0.5.5: Fix for Chromium browsers when opening a file/folder for the first time.
+- v0.5.5: Fix for Chromium browsers when opening a file/folder for the first time.
-- 0.5.6: Fix for qBittorrent 5.0 Web UI changes.
+- v0.5.6: Fix for qBittorrent 5.0 Web UI changes.
-- 0.5.7: Added ability to open parent folders of uninitialized files and folders.
+- v0.5.7: Added ability to open parent folders of uninitialized files and folders.
-- 0.5.8: Added ability to open files and folders directly from the torrent list by double-clicking (see the settings menu).
+- v0.5.8: Added ability to open files and folders directly from the torrent list by double-clicking (see the settings menu).
-- 0.5.9: Added confirmation prompt for opening potentially harmful files.
+- v0.5.9: Added confirmation prompt for opening potentially harmful files.
 File extensions are configurable.

 #### Version 0.4
 - Powershell popup window no longer appears.